cupnoodle/fluffyes/61-reference-value-type.md

 Memory address usually is a hexadecimal string (eg: 0x12345) in most computer system, when the CPU need to get a data from a certain chunk of memory, it will reference the memory address.
+This concept is also known as [Pointer](https://en.wikipedia.org/wiki/Pointer_(computer_programming)) in Computer Science.